fsspec/jupyter-fsspec/docs/index.md

 The config file has a list of sources, where each item needs a name and a path.
 The name is a unique identifier, so don't use duplicate names.

-You can also optionally specify a type (which is the type of filesystem `fsspec` should construct).
-If you prefer you can omit the `type` argument and include the protocol in the path instead (like in the second entry).
+You can also optionally specify a protocol (which is the type of filesystem `fsspec` should construct).
+If you prefer you can omit the `protocol` argument and include the protocol in the path instead (like in the second entry).

 Last, you can pass additional arguments to the `fsspec` filesystem contructor by using the